 What are Net Sales?

 Net sales are the total revenue generated by a company, excluding any sales returns, allowances, and discounts.
-It is a very important figure and is used by analysts when making decisions about the business or company’s topline growth.
+It is a very important figure and is used by analysts when making decisions about the business or analyzing a company’s top line growth.
 The formula for net sales is demonstrated in the image below:

-Typically, a company’s income statement shows the net sales figure highlighted.
-In some cases, companies will choose to report both gross and net sales, but they are always displayed as separate line items.
+Typically, a company’s income statement highlights the net sales figure.
+In some cases, companies will choose to report both gross and net sales, but they will always be displayed as separate line items.
 The deductions from gross sales show the quality of sales transactions.
 If there is a large difference between both figures, the company may be giving large discounts on its sales.

 - Net sales are the total revenue generated by the company, excluding any sales returns, allowances, and discounts.

-- The figure is used by analysts when making decisions about the business or company’s topline growth.
+- The figure is used by analysts when making decisions about the business or analyzing a company’s top line growth.

 - Net sales are derived from gross sales and are more important when analyzing the quality of a company’s sales.